-Pre-booking is not necessary – just pitch up at the meeting point (Baran’s Restaurant on the corner of Shortmarket and Burg Street in Greenmarket Square, look out for the green umbrellas) where a friendly and knowledgable guide will escort you along your chosen route (options include The Bo-Kaap Tour, Historic City Tour and the Apartheid to Freedom Tour).
+Pre-booking is not necessary – just pitch up at the meeting point (Motherland Coffee Company in Mandela Rhodes Place, look out for the green umbrellas) where a friendly and knowledgable guide will escort you along your chosen route (options include The Bo-Kaap Tour, Historic City Tour and the Apartheid to Freedom Tour).
 You’ll pick up some of the local lingo, while being shown local watering holes along the way.

 The walk is about 90 minutes long, so wear comfortable shoes, and take water.
 (And even though it’s free, you’re welcome to tip your guide if you think he/she did a good job.)

-Historic City Tour: Departs twice daily from Green Market Square (11am and 4.20pm).
-This tour provides a glimpse into the Cape’s rich and chequered past, and includes a stop by Parliament and old president’s house, the Castle of Good Hope, and the Slave Lodge.
+Historic City Tour: Departs twice daily from Motherland Coffee Company (11am and 4.20pm).
+This tour provides a glimpse into the Cape’s rich and chequered past, and includes a visit to Cape Town’s oldest living citizen, as well as a stop by Parliament, Green Market Square, the Castle of Good Hope, and the Slave Lodge.

-Bo-Kaap Walking Tour: Departs twice daily from Green Market Square (2pm and 4.20pm).
+Bo-Kaap Walking Tour: Departs twice daily from Motherland Coffee Company (2pm and 4.20pm).
 Explore the vibrant Bo-Kaap district, famous for its brightly coloured houses and rich cultural heritage.
 The district is a great place to find hidden gems, such as Atlas Spice Trading Centre, where an assortment of authentic Indian and local spices can be found.
 Other highlights include a stop by the old Tailor’s House, and Auwal Masjeed – the oldest mosque in South Africa.

-Apartheid to Freedom Tour: Departs twice daily from Green Market Square (11am and 2pm).
+Apartheid to Freedom Tour: Departs twice daily from Motherland Coffee Company (11am and 2pm).
 You can’t understand South Africa without understanding apartheid.
 You’ll hear stories of suffering and struggle, but ultimately of hope and freedom, as this tour takes you past landmarks such as St Georges Cathedral, where Archbishop Desmond Tutu led a mass anti-apartheid demonstration of around 30 000 people; the Cape High Court and Apartheid Benches; and the famous District Six.